vterra-open/Vterra/ROADMAP.md

 Allow visitors to select their preferred language before or during engagement with the Torvin demo agent and the Vterra expert agent (Ask Voxyn).
 The selected language governs both the agent's spoken output and any on-screen text.

-**Scope:** Both live avatar agents (Matilda and Jon).
+**Scope:** All live avatar agents.
 UI language selector on the demo and Ask Voxyn pages.
 ElevenLabs language configuration per session.

 ---